transkatgirl/Tapestry-Loom/README.md

 	- Interactive sampling parameter visualization tool
 	- UI hints for new users
 	- UI streamlining *without reducing functionality*
+- Aggressively remove friction points in the UI
 - Built in user manual, based on the [cyborgism wiki](https://cyborgism.wiki) and any significant subsequent discoveries about base model behavior

 ## Usage